 What is a Break Even Point (BEP)?

 BEP, or break-even point, is a business calculation used to determine the number of sales required to break even or return capital, at which point the business begins to expect profit.
 In addition, BEP also acts as a benchmark for someone to start a business or invest.
-The role of BEP is very important for the sustainability of the company.
+Advantages of BEP is very important for the sustainability of the company.
 Therefore, it certainly takes a long time to determine the break-even point, especially if you handle a complex business.
 Use the Purchasing System to control procurement costs.